farhannysf/apx_bot/README.md

 ---

 ### !serversearch
-Search for ArmA 3 servers Battlemetrics ID.
+Search for ArmA 3 servers IP address.

 ###### `!serversearch server name`
-Search for Battlemetrics ID by server name.
+Search for ArmA 3 server IP address by server name.

 ![serversearch](https://raw.githubusercontent.com/farhannysf/apx_bot/gvaw/docs/serversearch.png)

 ---

 ### !serverconfig
-Assign or remove ArmA 3 servers on Battlemetrics to the bot.
+Assign or remove ArmA 3/DCS servers to the bot.

-Assigned name must not include any space or special character.
+You can specify optional Steam query port for ArmA 3 server on IP address argument.

+DCS servers must have -dcs suffix on its name.

+###### `!serverconfig update [name] [IP address]`
+Assign a name to ArmA 3 server using the respective IP address and save it to the bot.

-###### `!serverconfig update [name] [battlemetrics id]`
+###### `!serverconfig update [name] [IP address:port]`
+Assign a name to ArmA 3 server using the respective IP address with optional Steam query port on IP address parameter and save it to the bot.

+###### `!serverconfig update [name-dcs] [IP address]`
-Assign a name to the respective server using Battlemetrics ID and save it to the bot.
+Assign a name to DCS server using the respective IP address and save it to the bot.

 ###### `!serverconfig delete [name]`
 Remove saved server from the bot by the assigned name.